Whoaa512/starred/README.md

 ## Shell

+- [gnekt/My-Brain-Is-Full-Crew](https://github.com/gnekt/My-Brain-Is-Full-Crew) - Built by a PhD whose memory was failing, whose diet was a mess, and whose anxiety had its own agenda.
+Most second brain tools ignore the fact that your brain doesn't work in isolation: your body and y
 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [Cranot/deep-research](https://github.com/Cranot/deep-research) - Turn any question into multi-agent exploration.
 Recursive Claude agents that spawn sub-agents.
 - [ibuhs/Kokoro-TTS-Pause](https://github.com/ibuhs/Kokoro-TTS-Pause) - Enhances Kokoro TTS output by merging segments with dynamic, programmable pauses for meditative or narrative flow.